Charles Sturt: Australia and Sturt's first two expeditions

 In 1829 Governor Darling approved an expedition to solve this mystery.
 Sturt proposed to travel down the Murrumbidgee River, whose upper reaches had been seen by the Hume and Hovell expedition.
 In place of Hume, who was unable to join the party, George Macleay went "as a companion rather than as an assistant".
 A whaleboat built in sections was carried with them; it was assembled, and on 7 January 1830 they began their eventful voyage down the Murrumbidgee.
 In January 1830 Sturt's party reached the confluence of the Murrumbidgee and a much larger river, which Sturt named the Murray River.
 It was in fact the same river which Hume and Hovell had crossed further upstream and named the Hume.
-Several times the party was in danger from Aborigines but Sturt always succeeded in propitiating them.
+Several times the party was in danger from Aboriginals but Sturt always succeeded in propitiating them.

 Sturt proceeded down the Murray, until he reached the river's confluence with the Darling.
 Sturt had now proved that all the western-flowing rivers eventually flow into the Murray.
 In February 1830, the party reached a large lake, which Sturt called Lake Alexandrina.
 A few days later, they reached the sea, later named as the Southern Ocean.
 There they made the disappointing discovery that the mouth of the Murray was a maze of lagoons and sandbars, impassable to shipping.

 The party faced the ordeal of rowing back upriver on the Murray and Murrumbidgee, against the current, in the heat of an Australian summer.
 Their supplies ran out and, when they reached the site of Narrandera in April, they were unable to go any further.
 Sturt sent two men overland in search of supplies and they returned in time to save the party from starvation.
 But Sturt went blind for some months and never fully recovered his health.
 By the time they reached Sydney again, they had rowed and sailed nearly 2,900 kilometres of the river system.